So that's the accommodation sorted? Holiday Cottages it is. Yes? Good. Now what are you going to do when you get here?

 Places to Eat and Drink...

 For those not wanting to visit the attractions you can always cut your own path.
 Go for an explore and find your own gems.
-The cottages are situated in open countryside a ten minute walk from the village of Exelby where you will find a welcoming traditional country pub, with an open fire, beer garden and 'Yorkshire sized' portions on their seasonal menus.
-All of which can all be washed down with beer brewed in nearby Masham.
+The cottages are situated in open countryside a ten minute walk from the village of Exelby where you will find a welcoming traditional country pub, with an open fire, beer garden and locally sourced seasonal menus.
+All of which can all be washed down with beer brewed in nearby Masham or a forever changing choice of craft beers.

 The market town of Bedale is two miles away.
 There is a good range of shops, pubs and cafes as well as a leisure centre with swimming pool.
 Bedale is the gateway to Wensleydale with its attractive countryside and market towns of Leyburn, Middleham, Bainbridge and Hawes.